Cloud-Foundations/keymaster/docs/external-signers/README.md

 ### AWS kms

 The second external signer mechanism is AWS kms.
-Monitoring should be placed arount the cloudtrail logs for the use of the KMS keys.
+Monitoring of the CloudTrail logs of KMS access should be added.
 Today, the AWS cloudtrail logs do not include a way to map what was signed at each operation so monitoring of the keys depends on tracking the actual key use (from the kms logs) to the certificate generation/login operations in the keymaster logs.
 A signature is generated every time an authetnication happens (jwt signing) and every time a certificate is signed.